JCPS releases updated graduation schedule as school year extends into June

 JCPS released updated schedules Tuesday, complete with contingents for the possibility of future "sick outs" or other closings.

-Option 3, listed below, is the schedule if there are no more school cancellations this year.
+Option 4, listed below, is the schedule if there are no more school cancellations after Thursday.

-Option 4 and 5, listed below, would go into effect if there are one or two more cancellations, respectively.
+Option 5 listed below, would go into effect if there is another cancellation.

 Related Stories: